 Niagara Scenic Trolley

 To get around Niagara Falls State Park, ride the vintage-style Niagara Falls Scenic Trolley.
 With a small fee and a convenient bus, explore the park’s iconic attractions and the scenic beauty of nature.
-Using a circular route, this environmentally-friendly trolley takes you from Niagara Falls Aquarium to Goat Island.
-You can enjoy a three-mile 30-minute guided tour in the park, or you can hop on and off at one of the various attractions.
+This environmentally-friendly trolley takes you from Niagara Falls Aquarium to Goat Island using a circular route.
+You can enjoy a three-mile, 30-minute guided tour in the park or hop on and off at one of the various attractions.

 9. Nikola Tesla Statue

-Another worth-visiting attraction in Niagara Falls, New York, is the Nikola Tesla Statue.
+The Nikola Tesla Statue is another worth-visiting attraction in Niagara Falls, New York.
 There are two Nikola Tesla statues in Niagara Falls.
-One of them is on Goat Island near the Cave of the Winds, and the other one is on the Canadian side of Niagara Falls.
-The statue on the Canadian side is more flamboyant; however, the one on Goat Island is the first tribute in North America.
+One is on Goat Island near the Cave of the Winds, and the other is on the Canadian side of Niagara Falls.
+The statue on the Canadian side is more striking; however, the one on Goat Island is the first tribute in North America.

 In 1983, the Serbian-American inventor and electrical engineer travelled to Niagara Falls to optimise the hydropower plant.
-In 1985, he designed the first big hydroelectric power plant in the world.
+In 1985, he designed the world’s first big hydroelectric power plant.
 Then, the electrification of New York and the world began.
-In 1985, Tesla invented the alternating current (AC) induction motor and used it in the power plant to produce electrical power and lit up New York and the world at night.
+In 1985, Tesla invented the alternating current (AC) induction motor and used it in the power plant to produce electrical power, lighting up New York and the world at night.

 In 1976, Yugoslavia sent a statue of Nikola Tesla to America as a gift.
-Since then, it has become among the popular things to do in Niagara Falls, USA.
+Since then, it has become one of the most popular things to do in Niagara Falls, USA.
 It features Tesla sitting on a big chair and poring over blueprints for a project, perhaps the hydroelectric plant.
-The shiny surface of the blueprints droops between his hands, making a perfect little seat for tourists to sit on it and take photo-ops with Tesla.
+The shiny surface of the blueprints droops between his hands, making a perfect little seat for tourists to sit on and take photo-ops with Tesla.

 10. Cave of the Winds